-Figure A2: Tera-Wasserburg diagrams of secondary calcite reference materials. (a,b) Tera-Wasserburg diagrams displaying corrected ages for the calcite of the Gondrecourt graben AUG-B6 measured during the two analytical sessions, (c,d) Tera-535 Wasserburg diagram displaying the Duff Brown Tank corrected ages measured during the two analytical sessions
+Figure A2.
+Tera-Wasserburg diagrams of secondary calcite reference materials. (a, b) Tera-Wasserburg diagrams displaying corrected ages for the calcite of the Gondrecourt graben AUG-B6 measured during the two analytical sessions. (c, d) Tera-Wasserburg diagram displaying the Duff Brown Tank corrected ages measured during the two analytical sessions.

-Figure A3: Tera-Wasserburg diagrams of secondary fluorite reference materials, "HK13" fluorite dated at 290 ± 10 Ma by Wolff et al., 2016.
+Figure A3.
+Tera-Wasserburg diagrams of secondary fluorite reference materials; HK13 fluorite dated at 290 ± 10 Ma by Wolff et al. (2016).

-Petrographic observations
+A5 Petrographic observations

-Figure A4: Microphotography of the fluorite stages from the Pierre-Perthuis ore showing the contrast in fluid inclusions concentration between Fl{geo} and Fl{og}.
-Py: Pyrite.
+Figure A4.
+Microphotography of the fluorite stages from the Pierre-Perthuis ore showing the contrast in fluid inclusion concentrations between Fl{geo} and Fl{og} .
+Py: pyrite.

-550 Figure A5: Scatter plot of lead as function of thorium (blue) and uranium (red) in pixel intensities, corresponding to the scanned area illustrated in Fig. 6.
+Figure A5.
+Scatter plot of Pb as a function of Th (blue) and U (red) in pixel intensities, corresponding to the scanned area illustrated in Fig. 6.